SEI-ATL-3-8/install-fest/README.md

 * Slack Desktop - workspace messaging app
 * Homebrew - A commandline package/installation manager
-* Iterm2 - a hot-rodded terminal app for running commandline shells
+* iterm2 - a hot-rodded terminal app for running commandline shells
 * zshell - a Unix login shell
 * oh-my-zsh - a framework for managing zshell's configuration
-* git - everyone's favorite content management system
+* GIT - everyone's favorite content management system
-* vscode - a lgihtweight and flexible code editor designed for web development (and more)
+* Vscode - a lightweight and flexible code editor designed for web development (and more)

 ### Slack